top of page

 Balanced Mind

-Improves clarity, relieves stress, brings a sense of balance.
+It improves clarity, relieves stress, and brings a sense of balance.

 Gotu kola, ashwagandha, eleuthero, skull cap, tulsi, and cardamom.